TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Searchresult/Index.rst

 LATER:

-var "alldomains" : boolean: If set the search will proceed into other domains
+var "alldomains": boolean: If set the search will proceed into other domains.

-var "allsites" : boolean: If set the search will proceed into other sites (defined by the "root" setting of an active template.)
+var "allsites": boolean: If set the search will proceed into other sites (defined by the "root" setting of an active template).

-var "depth": The depth
+var "depth": The search depth.

 .. _cobj-searchresult-syntax: